-With impedance-based fault location, an error marker is set at the location of the problem in the topology.
-The location is calculated from impedance, on the basis of the topology.
+With impedance-based fault locating, an error marker is set at the location of the failure in the topology.
+The location is calculated from impedance, on the basis of the expanded topology.

 To configure the impedance-based fault location in the zenon Editor, carry out the following steps: